TeachBooks/Sphinx-ref-graph/README.md

 ## Examples and details

-To see examples of usage, one can visit the following pages **to be continued**.
+An example of a page using this extension can be found at https://douden.github.io/openlabook/GoC.html.

 ## Contribute